 2014 CDP Endorsements - November General

-The Secretary of State has certified the results of the Primary Election and as such the California Democratic Party has issued endorsements for the following offices.
-The November ballot initiatives will be decided at the Summer Executive Board Meeting in Oakland, July 11-13,2014.
+The Secretary of State has certified the results of the Primary Election and as such the California Democratic Party has issued endorsements for the following offices and ballot initiatives.

 Statewide Endorsed Candidates